nsbuitrago/vfind/README.md

 1. Define a pair of adapter sequences that flank the variable region.
 2. For each fastq read, search for exact matches of these adapters.
 3. If both adapters are found exactly, recover the variable region.
-4. For each adapter without an exact match, perform semi-global alignment between the given adapter and read (optional see the [alignment parameters](#using-custom-alignment-parameters) section).
+4. For each adapter without an exact match, perform semi-global alignment between the given adapter and read (see the [alignment parameters](#using-custom-alignment-parameters) section for more details).
 5. If the alignment score meets a set threshold, that adapter is considered to match.
 6. If both adapters are exactly or partially matched, recover the variable region.
 7. For exact matches of both adapters, recover the variable region.
 Otherwise, continue to the next read.
-8. Finally, translate the variable region to its amino acid sequence and filter out any sequences with partial codons (Optional, see the [miscellaneuous](#miscellaneuous) section).
+8. Finally, translate the variable region to its amino acid sequence and filter out any sequences with partial codons (see the [miscellaneous](#miscellaneous) section for more details).

 > [!WARNING]
 > Note that vFind doesn't do any kind of preprocessing.
 For initial quality